MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-policy-cpp.md

 ## Next Steps

 * Next, download the [Policy API Samples from GitHub and try out the Policy API](https://azure.microsoft.com/en-us/resources/samples/?sort=0&term=mipsdk+policyapi)
-* Read about how to [pass audit events to the Azure Information Protection audit pipeline](concept-policy-auditing.md)
+* Read about how to [pass audit events to the Azure Information Protection Analytics](concept-policy-auditing.md)